philsturgeon/phil.tech/source/2019-09-07-update-openapi-json-schema.markdown

 Now September is here the calls will start up again soon.
 We missed it Friday due to a lot of us being at API City 2019, but the next call should happen.
 I'm gonna avoid getting heat exhaustion so I don't have to try and give presentations while the room is spinning, and hopefully we can get [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) merged; having OpenAPI v3.1 commit to supporting modern JSON Schema as a light superset, instead of a customized/subset/superset of a very old draft. 🙌

-_**Update 2019-10-03:** JSON Schema Draft 2019/09 was published, and [OpenAPI v3.1 looks likely](https://github.com/OAI/OpenAPI-Specification/issues/2025) to have [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) included - which brings full JSON Schema Draft 2019/09 support.
+_**Update 2019-10-03:** JSON Schema Draft 2019-09 was published, and [OpenAPI v3.1 looks likely](https://github.com/OAI/OpenAPI-Specification/issues/2025) to have [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) included - which brings full JSON Schema Draft 2019-09 support.
 So when will OpenAPI v3.1 come out?
 Tough to say, but there is talk of maybe getting an RC1 out in a few weeks, and the more complex things like overlays may well be punted to a later RC, or v3.2.
 Things are looking incredibly positive._

+_**Update 2020-02-02:** JSON Schema Draft 2019-09 has been published for a while, and after much deliberation we got the folks at OpenAPI to merge [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) for v3.1.
+This will make OpenAPI a small superset, and no longer a subset/superset/sideset.
+Of those five keywords, two are deprecated (`nullable` and `example`).
+Latest estimate for v3.1.0-RC1 is end of February, so tooling vendors should get to work on upgrading support for JSON Schema 2019-09 and the other OpenAPI v3.1 changes._

 ## Further Reading